Transfer Protocols and Transport Languages for SaaS Integrations

 While other transfer protocols and transfer protocol/transport language combinations are valid, the above patterns account for most of the SaaS integrations on the web today.

-Most of this detail is unimportant to the average integration user, but knowing the transfer languages and transport protocols used for integrations can be quite helpful when building your own B2B SaaS integrations.
+Most of this detail is unimportant to the average integration user, but knowing the transfer protocols and transport languages used for integrations can be quite helpful when building your own B2B SaaS integrations.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.